UntouchedOdin0/Full-Streaming-Overlay/README.md

 ### Starting
 1. `npm start`
+1. If not done already, authenticate spotify using link provided in terminal

 ## Using the overlay
 Add a browser source to your streaming client with the url `http://localhost:PORT/side` - replacing PORT with your port.
 The default is `8080`.